whatisityouseek/knowledge/_posts/2021-12-25-The-Paradox-of-Choice.md

 The feminist movement is one of the best illustrations of “Be careful what you wish for”.
 The movement’s success created a paradox for itself: as women’s freedom of choice has expanded, it has done so by establishing the principle that to expand female choice, [women’s choices must be considered unassailable](https://www.theonion.com/women-now-empowered-by-everything-a-woman-does-1819566746) and thus even bad choices are valid and to be celebrated.
 This tautology: “a woman made the choice, therefore it must be a good one,” prevents the movement from self-regulating and allows many bad ideas and choices to metastasize.
 </section>

-<section class="center-text"> I. What do we do with unlimited credit? </section>
+<section class="center-text space-after"> I. What do we do with unlimited credit? </section>

 ‘That was a good question.
 Not for church; I was there for money.
 The tsunami of cheap credit that rolled across the planet between 2002 and 2007 has just now created a new opportunity for travel: financial-disaster tourism.
 The credit wasn’t just money, it was temptation.
 It offered entire societies the chance to reveal aspects of their characters they could not normally afford to indulge.
 Entire countries were told, “The lights are out, you can do whatever you want to do and no one will ever know.”
 What they wanted to do with money in the dark varied.
 Americans wanted to own homes far larger than they could afford, and to allow the strong to exploit the weak.
 Icelanders wanted to stop fishing and become investment bankers, and to allow their alpha males to reveal a heretofore suppressed megalomania.
 The Germans wanted to be even more German; the Irish wanted to stop being Irish.
 All these different societies were touched by the same event, but each responded to it in its own peculiar way.’

 [Michael Lewis’ 2010 essay](https://www.vanityfair.com/news/2010/10/greeks-bearing-bonds-201010?currentPage=all) examined different cultures' responses to virtually unlimited credit:  what do people do when money is apparently no longer a constraint?
 Western liberalism has spent the last 60 years removing all effective constraints on the individual, moving from a collective society to one optimized around individual freedom.
 Americans’ [feelings of isolation, atomization and disconnectedness](https://www.amazon.com/Lost-Connections-Uncovering-Depression-Unexpected/dp/1632868318) are arguably the result of discarding most of our societal, cultural, and sexual traditions, practices and constraints.
 When we have externally imposed guard rails on our lives, it’s hard to tell if those rails are there to prevent us from falling off a cliff or to keep us out of the promised land.
 [Chesterton’s Fence](https://en.wikipedia.org/wiki/Wikipedia:Chesterton%27s_fence) argues that we shouldn’t discard traditions, practices, or constraints without understanding why they existed in the first place.

-<section class="center-text"> II.
+<section class="center-text space-after"> II.
 Women want more - They want what men want </section>

 In many ways, Betty Fridan’s _The Feminist Mystique _launched the modern feminist movement.
 She concludes the first chapter by saying: